Denis Lomax Collection

 Biographical / Historical

 Cornelius Louis André Roosevelt (Andre Roosevelt), was born on April 24, 1879.
 He was the son of Cornelius Roosevelt sr. (1847–1902), and Anna Roosevelt.
 Cornelius Roosevelt sr. (1847–1902) was a cousin of U.S. President Theodore Roosevelt (1858-1919).
 Andre Roosevelt was an Olympic athlete, filmmaker and entrepreneur.
 He played multiple sports and won the gold medal in the 1900 Olympic Games for his performance in Rugby.
 In 1905, Andre Roosevelt married Adelheid Lange (1880-1962) and they had a daughter named Leila Roosevelt (1906-1976).
 Between 1928 and 1930, Andre Roosevelt, along with daughter Leila Roosevelt and son-in-law Armand Denis, traveled to Bali, Indonesia to produce and film Goona Goona (Love Powder), which premiered to audiences in 1932.
-Andre Roosevelt also promoted tourism in Haiti through the Hotel Ibo Lele, which he managed.
+Andre Roosevelt also managed a hotel in Haiti named Ibo Lele.
 In his later life, Andre divorced from Adelheid Lange Roosevelt and had a second marriage to Alice La Fontant.
 Andre Roosevelt died on July 21, 1962 in Haiti.

 Armand Georges Denis was born on December 2, 1896 to Belgian parents in Brussels, Belgium.
-He was a filmmaker, explorer, writer and magazine editor.
+He was a filmmaker, writer and magazine editor.
 He traveled, and worked with Andre Roosevelt on the film, Goona Goona (Love Powder) (1932).
 Armand Denis and Leila Roosevelt also traveled to North Africa as well as the Democratic Republic of the Congo, to film a documentary sponsored by Belgian King Leopold III entitled Wheels of Africa (1936).
 They also produced the film Dark Rapture (Magie Africaine) (1938) based on their travels to the Congo.
-The couple also founded a chimpanzee farm called the Anthropoid Ape Research Foundation in Dania Beach, Florida.
-The chimpanzees on the farm were used for medical research.
+The couple also founded the Anthropoid Ape Research Foundation in Dania Beach, Florida.
+The chimpanzees on the farm were used for medical research and attracted tourists.
 Armand Denis and Leila Roosevelt divorced and Armand later married Michaela Holdsworth.
 In 1963 Denis became editor of a magazine entitled Animals which later became BBC Wildlife.
 Armand Denis died on April 15, 1971.

 9.97 Linear Feet (16 Hollinger boxes and 1 folio)